kyorohiro/hello_ymfm/README.md

 This project uses [ymfm](https://github.com/aaronsgiles/ymfm) by Aaron Giles under the BSD 3-Clause License.
 See `LICENSE` for the license text included with this repository.

+This repository may also be useful as a bridge between DefleMask-oriented workflows and ymfm-based browser playback for Sega Mega Drive / Genesis projects.
+The current browser demo can already parse and stream-play a practical YM2612 + PSG + DAC-stream subset, though full VGM compatibility is not the goal yet.

 ## tutorials
 - [ex00.md](./ex00.md): English notes about YM2612 pins, register groups, and how `ex03_beep.cpp` works.